 While YouTube Premium offers plenty of value for the cost, though that cost is going up soon, depending on how often you use the service, you might not get as much value as you could.
 This means canceling that subscription may be the best course of action for you.
 Here's how you can get that taken care of.

 - Tap the profile picture in the top right corner.

-- You can pause your subscription if you just don't need it for a short time period.
-Tap Continue to cancel.
+6. You select Pause instead if you just don't need the subscription for a short time period.
+Otherwise, choose Continue to cancel.

-You will receive the benefits of your cancelled Premium subscription until the end of your current billing cycle, until which time you can easily turn your subscription back on from this same page.
-If you're on a free trial, you won't be charged, but if you're already a subscriber, you won't be getting any money back.
+You will receive the benefits of your canceled Premium subscription until the end of your current billing cycle when you can easily turn your subscription back on from this page.
+If you're on a free trial, you won't be charged, but if you're already a subscriber, you won't get any money back.

 There's no other video subscription out there like YouTube Premium — especially now that Originals will be available with ads for free users — but here are some other video subscriptions you might prefer instead:

 Hulu lets you peruse a diverse library of past and current TV shows and movies, and the ad-supported option lowered in price early this year.

 Get the Android Central Newsletter

 Instant access to breaking news, the hottest reviews, great deals and helpful tips.

 Ara Wagoner was a staff writer at Android Central.
 She themes phones and pokes YouTube Music with a stick.
 When she's not writing about cases, Chromebooks, or customization, she's wandering around Walt Disney World.
 If you see her without headphones, RUN.
 You can follow her on Twitter at @arawagco.